 Isesaki traditional resist-dyed textiles Isesaki kasuri

-In the early 18th century, the Edo Period, cities bristled with silk markets where silk textiles were treated as merchandise.
-Designs known as Isesaki Shima and Isesaki Futori established themselves as staple products.
-The growth in demand for woven fabrics boosted the number of farmers who engaged in weaving, and the growth accelerated with the advent of Motohataya (weaving shop in charge of the finishing process.
-Following the development of the weaving technique regarded as the origin of Isesaki Okasuri in 1847, Isesaki Kasuri increased its beauty through repeated refinements in the production process.
-In the late Meiji Period, mechanization led the production to mark the beginning of the golden age。After postwar reconstruction, Isesaki Kasuri was designated a traditional craft in 1975, and it has continued being recognized by vitue of “Day of Isesaki Meisen
+During the early 18th century, cities bristled with silk markets which is where this textile started to be sold as a product.
+At these markets, designs like Isesaki shima and Isesaki futori were established as popular products.
+The increased demand for woven fabrics boosted the number of farmers who engaged in weaving, and growth accelerated with the establishment of motohataya, weaving shops that focused on the finishing process.
+After the development of a weaving technique regarded as the origin of Isesaki okasuri in 1847, this craft became even more beautiful through repeated improvements in the production process.
+During the late Meiji period (1868-1912), mechanization led to the golden age of production.
+After postwar reconstruction, Isesaki Kasuri revived production and was designated as a traditional craft in 1975.
+Today, an event called Isesaki Meisen Day is held every year in March, maintaining its recognition.

 General Production Process

 For Isesaki Kasuri, a design pattern is drawn on special plotting paper.
 This is something like a blueprint design where the quantity of threads and the finishing size is determined.
 The total number to be produced and the production procedures are confirmed at this stage.
 Each craftsmen has specialty designs that they are good at.

 - 2. Preparation of threads

 Raw silk threads are prepared for weaving by being boiled in a solution to remove impurities.
 This brings out the beauty of the raw silk.
 The refined silk threads are starched, and the preparation of threads is completed.

 3. Reeling and warping

 The starched silk threads are wound on a wooden frame to prepare them for the planned design.
 After making sure the tension of the threads are even, they are wound into balls.

 - 4. Preparation for dyeing